jakubfrasunek/netflixWatcher/ReadMe.md

 ## Installation

-Briefly describe how to set up and install your project.
-If there are any prerequisites, list them here.

 1. Clone this repository: `git clone https://github.com/jakubfrasunek/netflixWatcher`
 2. Navigate to the project directory: `cd netflixWatcher`.
 3. Create your own `.env` file from `.example.env` file. `EMAIL_LOGIN` is the email that you have associated with Netflix account.